ozataman/snap-extension-session/README.md

 ## Usage Example

-Let's assume we have an odd desire to persist our user's age in our application's session store:
+Let's assume we have an odd desire to persist our user's age in our session
+store:

     import qualified Data.Map as M
     import           Snap.Extension.Session

     ...

     myHandler = do
       setInSession "user_age" "32" -- that's all we have to do! render "pages/myPage"

-The "user_age" session field will now be available in this user's session until we delete it or expire the session.
+The "user_age" field will now be available in this user's session until we delete it or expire the session.

 We can now retrieve it at any point with: